The TruEnd-procedure: Treating trailing zero-valued balances in credit data: Introduction

+This paper is structured as follows.
 In \autoref{sec:method}, we present the TruEnd-procedure and motivate its design using a real-world case study.
-We calibrate and demonstrate this procedure in \autoref{sec:results_optimisation} using residential mortgage data from the South African credit market.
-This demonstration culminates in selecting the best $b^*$-policy from the ensuing optimisation results, having applied the TruEnd-procedure on a few subsamples of data in showing the overall robustness of optima.
+We calibrate and demonstrate this procedure in \autoref{sec:results_optimisation} using real-world data.
+This demonstration culminates in selecting the best $b^*$-policy from the ensuing optimisation results.
 In \autoref{sec:results_impactStudy}, we investigate the impact of imposing this particular $b^*$-policy on the same data, thereby discarding the resulting TZB-periods across all duly affected accounts.
-In this impact study, two survival models are compared in predicting the time-to-write-off, respectively derived from the original untreated data vs a TruEnd-treated variant thereof without TZB-periods.
-The TruEnd-procedure is implemented and demonstrated using the R-programming language; see our source code in \citet{botha2024sourcecode}.
+In this impact study, the aforementioned survival models are compared and discussed.
+Finally, we conclude the study in \autoref{sec:conclusion}.